openregister/route-service/README.md

 cf service openregister-ga-route-service
 ```

-Check if the routes are attached to the application.
+Check if the correct routes are attached to the application.

 ```sh
 cf routes
 ```

-**Still stuck?**
+### Still stuck?

 There are people working hard on [GOV.UK PaaS documentation](https://docs.cloud.service.gov.uk/deploying_services/route_services/), to deliver the best user experience possible.
 See if perhaps that documentation covers your problem.